CrystalShardz/Shades-Map/README.md

 * Treacherous Swamp.

 All files should be saved in the json format for consistency.
 When adding a new area, the readme file should be updated to show this new area, listing what it covers.

+When multiple exits exist for the same room (I.E you can go both NORTH and UP to reach the next room) only one exit should be documented to keep the map legible.
+You are free to choose which however please pick the exit that makes most sense.
+For example, it makes more sense to go UP a set of stairs rather than NORTH.
+Especially as the reverse of this would be DOWN rather than SOUTH.
+If diagonal exits (NE,NW,SE,SW) end up in the same room as a horizontal exit (N,S,E,W) then these can be omitted.